Continuous Record Laplace-based Inference about the Break Date in Structural Change Models: Inference Methods based on the GL Estimate

 \section{Inference Methods based on the GL Estimate}

-In this section, we show how one can use the asymptotic properties of the GL estimator in order to extend the inference procedures for the date of a structural change presented in CP.
-We shall discuss several inference methods below relying on the concept of highest density region.
-Thus, we begin with a general discussion of this concept through the presentation of the original method proposed in CP, which also serves as a review.
-Then, we present each of the proposed methods in Section \ref{Subsection Confidence-Sets-based}.
+In this section, we show how one can use the asymptotic properties of the GL estimator in order to extend the inference procedures for the break date presented in CP.
+We discuss several methods relying on the concept of highest density region.
+We begin with a description of this concept in Section \ref{subsec:Highest-Density-Regions}.
+We present the new methods in Section \ref{Subsection Confidence-Sets-based}.
 Section \ref{subSection: Theoretical-Results-on} provides the relevant theory.